Geography Subject Leader: Miss H Clarke

 Our Geography Curriculum Implementation:

 To ensure high standards of teaching and learning in geography, we implement a curriculum that is progressive throughout the whole school.
-Geography is taught as part of a termly topic, sometimes half-termly, focusing on knowledge and skills stated in the National Curriculum.
+Geography is taught as part of a termly topic, sometimes half-termly, focusing on knowledge and skills stated in the National Curriculum and EYFS Framework.

 When teaching geography the teachers should follow the children’s interests to ensure their learning is engaging, broad and balanced.
 They ensure that pupils are motivated and nurtured to reach their full potential.